osamagamal7/express_crash_course/README.md

 - now if we tried to get an id member that's not in there.
 `http://localhost:5000/api/members/5`
 it'll return nothing.
-now what we wanna do is give it a message saying that there's no member with that id. ther's a lot of different ways we can do this but we're gonna use the sum method. and what it does is, It'll run a condition and give us a true or false based on that condition.
+now what we wanna do is give it a message saying that there's no member with that id. ther's a lot of different ways we can do this but we're gonna use the some method. and what it does is, It'll run a condition and give us a true or false based on that condition.

 `const found = members.some((member) => member.id === parseInt(req.params.id))`